 Let’s walk through the registration process briefly, shall we?

-First, you need to download and install the Bundle Africa mobile App from Play Store or App Store, depending on your device.
+First, you must download and install the Bundle Africa mobile App from the Play Store or App Store, depending on your device.

-At the first launch of the app, it reveals its splash screen which spends less than a minute, and then gives way to the registration screen shown below.
+At the app’s first launch, it reveals its splash screen, which takes less than a minute, then gives way to the registration screen below.

 Bundle Africa Registration